AB2557 Questions & Answers

 1) Complete the Change in the Background Information Disclosure Form (LIC FORM #2557B) (AB 2557B);

 2) Attach certified copies of all court documents, setting forth the disposition of the matter, together with any other relevant documents or information that you would like to have considered.
 All such documents must be submitted within 30 days of the change; and

-3) Mail the completed form to the Department of Insurance, Licensing Background Bureau at the address listed below.Back to Top
+3) Mail the completed form to the Department of Insurance, Producer Licensing Background Section at the address listed below.Back to Top

 Where do I mail the background change form?